Vortex ring state: Detection and correction

 The signs of VRS are a vibration in the main rotor system followed by an increasing sink rate and possibly a decrease of cyclic authority.

 In single rotor helicopters, the vortex ring state is traditionally corrected by slightly lowering the collective to regain cyclic authority and using the cyclic control to apply lateral motion, often pitching the nose down to establish forward flight.
 In tandem-rotor helicopters, recovery is accomplished through lateral cyclic or pedal input or both.
 The aircraft will fly out of the vortex ring into "clean air", and will be able to regain lift.

-Another correction now widely known as the Vuichard Recovery Technique after gaining recent popularity, was taught by Claude Vuichard, a Federal Office for Civil Aviation (FOCA) inspector in Switzerland.
-This technique uses a combination of all three controls together to reduce altitude loss and recover more quickly: apply cyclic in the direction of tail rotor thrust, increase the collective to climb power, and coordinate with the power pedal to maintain heading (cross controls).
+An alternative, the Vuichard Recovery Technique, reduces altitude loss and recovers more quickly.
+Developed by Claude Vuichard, a Federal Office of Civil Aviation inspector in Switzerland, this recently popular technique uses thrust from the unaffected tail rotor to sideslip (move sideways without rotating) the helicopter by at least one rotor diameter.
+It can be thought of as maximizing sideways thrust from the tail rotor and balancing with the cyclic and collective to avoid rotation, but because the main rotor responds more slowly to the controls, it is actually performed in the opposite order: increase the collective to climb power, and apply cyclic in the direction of tail rotor thrust (as if turning opposite main rotor rotation) to a 15–20° bank angle, all while using the pedals to maintain heading (cross controls).
 Recovery is complete when the rotor disc reaches the upwind part of the vortex.